Dynamical Formation of Black Holes due to Boundary Effect in Vacuum Gravity: Introduction and the Main Theorem

 Here $D$ denotes the Levi-Civita connection of $g$, $L$ and $\Lbar$ denote a null basis of the 2-dimensional orthogonal complement of $T_p S$ in $T_p \mathcal{M}$, extended as smooth vector fields and $X, Y$ are arbitrary $S-$tangent vector fields. \end{definition} In other words, a surface is called trapped if both $\tr\chi$ and $\tr\chibar$ are pointwise negative everywhere on $S$.
 These traces signify the infinitesimal changes in area along the null generators normal to $S$, whence one can interpret trapped surfaces as closed, spacelike $2-$surfaces that infinitesimally decrease in area "along any possible future direction".

-Closely related to the trapped surface is the notion of \textit{apparent horizon}.
-The definition of an apparent horizon differs from that of a trapped surface by the fact that the trace $\tr\chi$ of the null outgoing second fundamental form $\chi$ vanishes point-wise, while $\tr\chibar$, the trace of the null incoming second fundamental form, is point-wise negative.
-The formal definition is as follows \begin{definition} Given a $(3+1)$- dimensional Lorentzian manifold $(\mathcal{M}, g)$, a closed spacelike $2-$surface $S$ is caled \textbf{apparent horizon} if the fundamental forms $\chi$ and $\chibar$ have everywhere zero and negative expansions on $S$, respectively i.e.,
+Closely related to the trapped surface is the notion of \textit{MOTS}.
+The definition of an MOTS differs from that of a trapped surface by the fact that the trace $\tr\chi$ of the null outgoing second fundamental form $\chi$ vanishes point-wise, while $\tr\chibar$, the trace of the null incoming second fundamental form, is point-wise negative.
+The formal definition is as follows \begin{definition} Given a $(3+1)$- dimensional Lorentzian manifold $(\mathcal{M}, g)$, a closed spacelike $2-$surface $S$ is caled \textbf{MOTS} if the fundamental forms $\chi$ and $\chibar$ have everywhere zero and negative expansions on $S$, respectively i.e.,

-\end{definition} Formally, an apparent horizon can be interpreted as the outermost boundary of a domain containing closed trapped surfaces in a Cauchy slice.
+\end{definition} Formally, a MOTS can be interpreted as the outermost boundary of a domain containing closed trapped surfaces in a Cauchy slice.

 The incompleteness theorem is now presented.

 \begin{theorem}[Penrose Incompleteness] Let $(\mathcal{M} ,g)$ be a spacetime containing a non-compact Cauchy hypersurface.
 If $(\mathcal{M}, g)$ moreover satisfies the null energy codition and contains a closed trapped surface, it is geodesically incomplete.